Kreeblah/SidewinderToUSBV2/README.md

 BOMs for various assembly houses are also included in the Production directory.

-Programming the board using the above combo of programmer and connector can be done with [AVRDUDE](https://www.nongnu.org/avrdude/):
+Programming the board using the above combo of programmer and connector can be done with [AVRDUDE](https://www.nongnu.org/avrdude/).

+If you're using the Pololu programmer mentioned above, then in order to get the path to the port your programmer is on, you can do this:

     pavr2cmd --prog-port

-This will return a device port path which can be used in this command to program your board for bash, zsh, ksh, etc.:
+This will return a device port path which can be used as a parameter to AVRDUDE to program your board.

+Regardless of which programmer you use, though, you'll need the path to your device, which you can then use with AVRDUDE:

+    avrdude -c YOUR_PROGRAMMER_TYPE -P YOUR_DEVICE_PORT_PATH -p atmega32u4 -U flash:w:YOUR_HEX_FILE:i

+If you're unsure of what value to use for `-c`, check with your programmer documentation.
+If you need a list of what programmers are supported, you can use:

+    avrdude -c ?

+If you're using the Pololu programmer, you can combine the two above commands via a subcommand in bash, zsh, ksh, etc.:

-    avrdude -c stk500v2 -P $(pavr2cmd --prog-port) -p atmega32u4 -U flash:w:YOURHEXFILE:i
+    avrdude -c stk500v2 -P $(pavr2cmd --prog-port) -p atmega32u4 -U flash:w:YOUR_HEX_FILE:i

 Or, for csh:

-    avrdude -c stk500v2 -P `pavr2cmd --prog-port` -p atmega32u4 -U flash:w:YOURHEXFILE:i
+    avrdude -c stk500v2 -P `pavr2cmd --prog-port` -p atmega32u4 -U flash:w:YOUR_HEX_FILE:i

 Or fish:

-    avrdude -c stk500v2 -P (pavr2cmd --prog-port) -p atmega32u4 -U flash:w:YOURHEXFILE:i
+    avrdude -c stk500v2 -P (pavr2cmd --prog-port) -p atmega32u4 -U flash:w:YOUR_HEX_FILE:i

 Note: The board should be disconnected from USB and from your joystick while programming it.
 To power it during programming, make sure your programmer is set to output 5V.